 The Reentry Court Program has been in existence since September 27, 2006.
 This Program is a collaboration of the Court of Common Pleas General Division, the Adult Probation Department and the Oriana House.
-The Program started with one Judge and has expanded to four Judges.
-The Reentry Court Judges are: Judge Lynne S. Callahan, Judge Judy Hunter, Judge Alison McCarty and Judge Mary Margaret Rowlands.
+The Program started with one Judge and has expanded to three Judges.
+The Reentry Court Judges are: Judge Lynne S. Callahan, Judge Alison McCarty and Judge Mary Margaret Rowlands.

 A Judge refers a client (offender) under consideration for Judicial Release to the Program.
 The client is screened by a Probation Officer using the ORAS-SRT (Ohio Risk Assessment System - Supplement Reentry Tool).
 If the client is granted Judicial Release by one of the Reentry Courts, that client is either released from custody or transferred to residential programming at Oriana House, depending on the ORAS-SRT risk level.

 The Reentry Court Judge, a Court Liaison or Reentry Coordinator, and the Reentry Caseworkers serve as a team to assist clients through the course of the Program until their graduation.
 The process from entry to graduation generally takes one year.